Kelias-42/N-puzzle/README.md

 * Pygame

 # Usage
-If you simply launch the n-puzzle program you will get a resolution 3-puzzle that has been scrambled with 100 random moves.
+If you simply launch the n-puzzle program you will get the solving of a 3-puzzle that has been scrambled with 100 random moves.
 By default, the used heuristic function will be the Manhattan distance.
 However, you can change a lot of parameters thanks to the implemented options:
 ```